aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 ## B. [StudySubject](https://schema.org/studySubject)
 > [!TIP]
 > In the OHDSI research paradigm in a study design that performs emulated clinical trial population-level estimation, a StudySubject maps to a target cohort and one or more comparator cohorts.
 So be sure to specify at least two StudySubjects.
-In other populatiom-level estimation designs a StudySubject may map to control cohorts and/or a nesting cohort.
+In other population-level estimation designs a StudySubject may map to control cohorts and/or a nesting cohort.
 >
 > Target, comparator, control and nesting cohorts have OMOP CDM entry events that fall into one or more categories:
 > - MedicalCondition